 Brix joined the band on the road and within a month, she had moved back to Manchester with MES and her cherry red Gretsch.
 Give it a few more weeks and they were married and Brix was in the Fall, contributing song ideas and playing live.
 Brix’s presence was certainly welcomed by Stephen Hanley who commented that she helped MES keep a lid on his volcanic temper.

 She was thrilled to travel to Maida Vale to the BBC studios for December’s session.
-From Chicago to London in not even a year, things were moving apace.
+From Chicago to London in less than a year, things were moving apace.